zarzycki/betacast/cyclone-tracking/README.md

 #### Acquire a-deck files

-A-deck files can be acquired from a variety of sources.
+A-deck files represent model forecasts of various TCs and can be acquired from a variety of sources.
 One example is the RAL repository.
 All a-deck files for a given hurricane season (e.g., 2021) can be downloaded via wget (O(100-200MB)).

 ```
 wget -r --no-parent -nH --cut-dirs 3 -A 'aal*2021.dat' http://hurricanes.ral.ucar.edu/repository/data/adecks_open/2021/